Deep networks learn to parse uniform-depth context-free languages from local statistics: Model Properties: top-down master equations

 where we use the notation $H(\{p_i\})=-\sum_i p_i \ln(p_i)$.
 For each value of $d'=4,\dots,9$ we use the value of $F(d',L{=}2)$ as the probability of success of finding an additional parse tree deriving the sentence, among the $N_t(d,L{=}2)-1$ possible topologies (the $12$ topologies at $L=2$ are sketched in Fig.~\ref{fig:trees_L_2}), weighing this by the probability $P(d',L)$.
 If an additional tree is found, the entropy is then given by the set of probabilities $\{p_i\}$ of the topologies.
 For $d=7,8$ (last term), there are $N_t=3$ topologies, so that either one more or two more can be found.
 Note furthermore that for $d=6$ (second term), the $2{-}2{-}2$ topology is a factor $2$ less probable than the $3{-}3$ topology, due to the extra branching.
 Eq.~\ref{eq:L_2_class_entropy} is valid for $v \gg 1$, as we have assumed that each additional parse tree corresponds to a different label; accounting for coinciding labels leads to corrections of $\mathcal{O}(1/v)$.
+We stress here that, as pointed out in the main text, the class entropy is always bounded by the number of tree topologies.
+At $L=2$, for example, in the maximally ambiguous case $f=1$ Eq.~\ref{eq:L_2_class_entropy} takes the finite value